puvanakopis/iStore/README.md

 # iStore – AI-Powered E‑commerce Platform

 iStore is a full‑stack e‑commerce platform for a premium Apple reseller.
-It combines a modern Next.js frontend with a FastAPI backend that leverages LangChain agents to provide a conversational shopping assistant.
-Customers can browse products, manage wishlists, place orders, and track their order history – all through natural language.
+It combines a modern **Next.js** frontend with a **FastAPI** backend that leverages **LangChain agents** to provide a conversational shopping assistant.
+Customers can browse products, manage wishlists, place orders, and track their order history — all through natural language.

+The entire stack is **Dockerized** and ready to run with a single `docker compose up` command.

 ---